Daylen1160/APSC160-Exam-Practice/README.md

 ### Future Updates <sub> (hopefully) </sub>

-- Make user I/O problems
+- Make user I/O problems.
 - Get random/string problems from Aly's guide working.
 As of now, just use his guide on Canvas.
+- Fix Alien Language to work on OnlineGDB.
+- Possibly add comments in the solutions if people ask for it.